 I'm not big on vision boards.
-I get inspired to create one at the beginning of the new year, but I usually always forget to do it until it's mid-August and nearly time to make a new one.
+I always plan to make one at the beginning of the new year, but I always forget about it until mid-August and it’s nearly time to make a new one.

 I also like it more than physical vision boarding because I can find the exact pictures of whatever I want online, versus thumbing through a million old magazines to find something vaguely similar.
 And since it's on my phone, I can look at it and add to it whenever I want.

 I say private because I don't want anyone else's doubts and negative energy in my space -- even if it's digital (lol).
 A lot of things I want are personal, and I'm more comfortable keeping it for my eyes only.
 I know some people allow their friends and accountability partners to follow their pages to leave encouraging messages, so that's an option too.